 To increase the compression damping force and thereby harden the compression damping, turn the compression damping force adjusting bolt in direction (a).
 To decrease the compression damping force and thereby soften the compression damping, turn the adjusting bolt in direction (b).

-- Compression damping force adjusting bolt (for fast compression damping) - 2.
-Position indicator marks
+Compression damping force adjusting bolt (for fast compression damping)

 Compression damping setting (for fast compression damping):